 Our methodology has several limitations.
-Most importantly, it is difficult to fully evaluate visualization approaches for helping developers diagnose problems without asking them to go through the entire process of debugging a real, complex problem.
-However, such problems are often unwieldy and can take hours or days to diagnose.
-As a compromise, we designed our tasks to test whether our interfaces enable participants to understand the gist of the problem and identify starting points for diagnosis.
+Most importantly, it is difficult to fully evaluate visualization approaches for helping developers diagnose problems without going through the entire process of debugging a real, complex problem.
+However, such problems are often unwieldy and can take days to diagnose.
+As a compromise, we designed tasks to test whether our interfaces enable participants to understand the gist of the problem and identify starting points for diagnosis.